Smart Donkey: History

 Chef Oswaldo Bibiano opened Smart Donkey in a space next to SuperDeluxe that was previously used as car wash.

 Reception

 Writers for The Oregonian ranked Smart Donkey tenth in a list of Portland's best new food carts of 2022.
 The newspaper's Michael Russell described a "perfect" mean at the restaurant: "A burrito with barbacoa in the style of Guerrero, Bibiano's home state, plus a tall margarita and a lawn game played on the former car wash parking lot."
 Katherine Chew Hamilton included Smart Donkey in Portland Monthlys 2023 overview of the city's best Mexican cuisine.

 Nick Woo and Janey Wong included Smart Donkey in Eater Portlands 2023 overview of fourteen recommended eateries for "gargantuan" stuffed burritos in the city.
 Brooke Jackson-Glidden and Maya MacEvoy included the business in the website's 2024 overview of "jaw-dropping" happy hours.
 In KOIN's 2024 overview of Portland's "top-rated" burritos, Aimee Plante said Smart Donkey had a rating of 4.8 on Yelp.
+The zumpango burrito was included in Willamette Weeks 2026 list of the city's best "cheap eats".